The Swedish combat boat Combat Boat 90H is being tested on the Amazon River. This model is very successful in coastal marine and river operations.

 Needless to say, the main river fleet is operated by countries with large rivers plus the US Navy (where to go).
 However, many coastal vessels used for other tasks could be suitable for river operations, having flat hulls, high speed, good maneuverability and other useful properties.
 Most countries still operate obsolete ships (part donated), including relics of the Vietnam War, as is the case with Thailand and Venezuela.
 Others operate antique vessels that are 70 years old or older, and some rely on non-military platforms with or without light weapons, often suitable only for logistics.
 Finally, some of the vessels described below have a dual purpose, operating on the high seas and in closed waters.

-Guardian boat of the 25th shipyard Boston Whaler serves in the Colombian Marines.
-Guardian boats are widely used in the fleets and marines of many countries of the world.
+Boston Whaler 25's Guardian is serving in the Colombian Marine Corps.
+Guardian boats are widely used in fleets and the marines of many countries of the world

 USA.
 Of many, one